TauferLab/ANACIN-X/README.md

                 this value should be set to 1.
                 (Default 1 node)
 * -r         : The number of runs to make of the ANACIN-X workflow.
+                Be sure that this is set to more than 1.
+Otherwise, analysis will not work.
                 (Default 2 executions)
 * -o        : If used, allows the user to define their own path to store output from the project.